 9 am Morning circle with song and game

 2-3 pm Story time and snack (provided, organic and vegetarian)

 3 pm Pick up

 If you’re looking for other camps, check out Rewild Portland.
-I think they’ll be offering one week of camp this summer, registration opening soon.
+They’ll be offering excellent camps this summer, registration opening soon.

 References and Influences, with gratitude to my teachers: